amruthank/Extract-open-source-license-terms-from-Internet/README.md

+#

-# This is a python script to fetch Open Source License Terms from Internet.
-Input put shoud be license URL.
+This is a python script to fetch Open Source License Terms from Internet.
+Input shoud be license URL.